iromero25/redux-saga-cart/README.md

-# redux-saga-cart
+# Redux Saga Cart

+Example of an online checkout cart application.
+It displays three items only whose quantities can be increased or decreased.
+By doing so, the different costs in the cart are re-calculated and updated at the user interface as expected.
+The user has the option to checkout (complete the sale) which will be approved or rejected based on whether the total sale exceeds the $500 dolar limit on the user's credit.

-Example of an online Checkout Cart application.
-It uses Redux for state management combinded with Sagas to handle several asynchronous database operations that are perfomed via AJAX requests.
+This app implements Redux for state management combinded with Sagas to handle several asynchronous database operations that are perfomed via AJAX requests.
 Typescrypt is used as the main programming language.

+The final version of the Checkout Cart can be accessed here: [https://iromero-redux-saga-cart.herokuapp.com/](https://iromero-redux-saga-cart.herokuapp.com/)

 ## Server